 Photo: Yercaud-elango / Wikimedia Commons

-Glass-bottom Boat Ride is a very popular activity on this island, especially for those who want to see the underwater marine life and also do not want to get wet.
-The tourists on this boat ride can spot bright corals and the marine flora and fauna such as spot pipe fishes, sea turtles, eagle rays, and colourful seaweed beds in the shallow waters.
+Glass-bottom Boat Ride is among the popular things to do in Andaman, especially for those who want to see the underwater marine life and also do not want to get wet.
+The tourists on this boat ride can spot bright corals and the marine flora and fauna, such as spotted pipe fish, sea turtles, eagle rays, and colourful seaweed beds in the shallow waters.

 Cost/Person: ₹1000